 - Unsweetened ketchup: I like the one by the Primal Kitchen brand.

 - Shrimp: I usually use large shrimp, peeled and deveined.
-The tails can be on or off - it's purely up to you.
+The tails can be on or off - it's up to you.

 Variations